Mixed Diffusion for 3D Indoor Scene Synthesis: Experimental Evaluation

 \subsubsection{Furniture Arrangement}

-\algorithm can also be used for furniture arrangement, which refers to a scene synthesis problem conditioned on object labels and bounding box sizes without an initial configuration.
+\algorithm can also be used for furniture arrangement, a scene synthesis problem conditioned on object labels and bounding box sizes without an initial configuration.
 We use our proposed corruption-and-masking strategy over these attributes to test our models in this setting, and compare the results against DiffuScene's furniture arrangement variant (DiffuScene-FA).
-ATISS models are not well suited for this task, since replacing the predicted object label by constraints breaks the stopping condition in their autoregressive pipeline.
-Fig.~\ref{fig:arrange_table_chair} shows a simple example of a dining room with two different chair arrangements, as generated by \algorithm.
-Fig.~\ref{fig:arrange_sofa} instead illustrates two opposite placements of the living room section given the same inputs.
+ATISS models are not suited for this task, since replacing the predicted object label by constraints breaks the stopping condition in their autoregressive pipeline.
+Fig.~\ref{fig:furniture_arrangement} shows two pairs of example results with each pair generated from the same input.
 We show quantitative results in Table~\ref{tab:furniture}.
 Without re-training, our models outperform DiffuScene-FA in all metrics.